Shin-NiL/GodotHeyzap/README.md

         - integer instanceId => use get_instance_ID()
         - String publisher_id => your Heyzap publisher id
     startTestActivity()
-    loadBanner(onTop)
+    setGdprConsent(isGdprConsentGiven)
+        - Boolean isGdprConsentGiven => It is true if you have the user's consent.
+If you do not have the user's consent, it is false loadBanner(onTop)
         - Boolean onTop => if it's true, load the banner on top of screen, else load on the bottom showBanner()